NedaTavakoli/hged_cpp/README.md

 ## Preserving Read Mappability with the Minimum Number of Variants

+This repository is used to Preserving Read Mappability with the Minimal Number of Variants in genome variation graphs in other words for a given complete variation graph of each chromosome, it creates a reduced variation graph in which some variants are removed subject to some constraints.
+The constraints are for every substring of length alpha observed in haplotypes, the reduced varaition graph guarantees to preserve those substrings with at most delta errors (i.e., edit distance of delta among alpha-long substrings of haplotypes in complete variation graph with those of reduced variation graph).

 ## Dependencies
 - gcc (with C++20 support)
 - Boost Graph Library